Dachshund Characteristics

 How can Spot Pet Insurance help?

-Spot accident & illness pet insurance plans offer a wide variety of coverages from microchip implantation to surgeries and prescription food and supplements prescribed to treat your pet’s unexpected accidents and illnesses.
+Spot accident & illness pet insurance plans offer a wide variety of coverage from microchip implantation to surgeries and prescription food and supplements prescribed to treat your pet’s unexpected accidents and illnesses.
 (Prescription food and supplements used for general health or weight maintenance are not covered).
-For an extra cost, Spot plans offer preventive care coverage add-ons to help cover the costs of certain routine vaccinations, annual wellness exams and other preventive care treatments.
-You can view the add-on preventive care coverage options.
+For an extra cost, Spot plans offer preventive care coverage add-ons to help cover the costs of certain routine vaccinations, annual wellness exams, and other preventive care treatments.
+You can visit our website to view the add-on preventive care coverage options.
 Get in touch with us to know more!

 Conclusion

-You may think that the cost of owning a Doxie is high, but when you come home tired after work and experience its excited bark, wiggling tail, and wet kisses, it will feel all worth it.
+You may think that the cost of owning a Doxie is high, but when you come home tired after work and are welcomed home with an excited bark, wiggling tail, and wet kisses, it will all feel more than worth it.
 Plus, Spot plans can help cover up to 90% of your eligible expenses for covered conditions!
-So go ahead and get the Wiener home!
+So go ahead and bring a Wiener dog home!